Bojack-Manhorse/Bojack-Manhorse/README.md

 ### Projects

-- **FAISS search index implementation:** Here we create an image classification model by fine-tuining resnet50 and use it to implement a FAISS similarity search.
+- **FAISS search index implementation:** Here we create an image classification model by fine-tuning resnet50 and use it to implement a FAISS similarity search.

 - **Multinational Retail Data Centralisation:** A development of a start-schema SQL database of a business with 450 stores.